vsaravind007/personal-blog/blog/content/posts/Converting-Ikea-Vindriktning-To-A-Smart-Sensor.md

 The sensor is very cheap at around ₹1000(around $12) and the design is pretty good as well, it kind of blends in with the decor around.

 I had the sensor as-is for a day, I took it apart to see what makes it click the next day.
 The unit has a PM2.5 sensor with a fan that blows air directly through the sensor.
 There is a PCB with a micro controller controlling the operations.
 The sensor has a lot of free space inside it & a quick look around revealed that this sensor has been converted into a Smart Sensor by a number of people and Tasmota fully supports this.
-Converting the sensor as a smart sensor is pretty straight forward - just add an ESP8266 with Tasmota firmware & configure the pins, pretty straight forward.
+Converting the sensor as a smart sensor is pretty straight forward - just add an ESP8266 with Tasmota firmware & configure the pins, pretty easy.
 I've used the Wemos D1 Mini board for this, its an ESP8266 based development board thats small enough to fit inside the sensor housing.

 ### Hardware